ticahere/ll_Airtable-in-Unity/README.md

 * You can also create different Game Object Prefab to replace `Art Object` under `Get Record Examples` script of AirTableExamples.

 If you do either step above, you will need to make change in the DownloadImage function in the `GetRecordExamples.cs` script.

+## Credits
+The project is built upon lipemon1's Airtable Unity Plugin examples [here](https://github.com/lipemon1/airtableunity).
+Huge thanks for their contributions to the open-sourced community.